BDC Hamburger Icon

 You can use Ooma Office to send booking links by email and text or add them to your website.
 Source: Ooma

 CRM integrations include Clio, Salesforce, Freshdesk, HubSpot and Zoho.
 Syncing your CRM application with Ooma Office allows employees to view a preview window with known caller information before accepting the call.
 It also records call activity to the CRM contact database.
-While Ooma’s number of integrations falls behind those mentioned in our review of RingCentral, the integration process went smoothly and functioned well when we tried it.
+Ooma’s number of integrations falls behind those mentioned in our review of RingCentral, but the integration process went smoothly and functioned well when we tried it.

 Ooma Pricing Plans and Subscription Costs

 Ooma Office is an affordable on-premises VoIP phone system with monthly service plans starting at $19.95 per user.
-The company doesn’t require a contract and offers the most transparent pricing and explicit service language out of any vendor we reviewed.
+The company doesn’t require a contract and offers the most transparent pricing and explicit service language of any vendor we reviewed.
 With Ooma, you know exactly what you’re paying for without unexpected fees.

 Compare Ooma’s subscription options with the chart below.

-Ooma Office Plans
+Ooma Office plans

-Monthly Price (per User)
+Monthly price (per user)

-Key Features
+Key features

-Ooma Office Essentials
+Ooma Office Essential

 $19.95